 The provisions of this regulation shall take precedence over any conflicting and less restrictive local laws.
-This Regulation amends all preceding Zoning Regulations for the Town of Proctor a.
-State or community owned and operated institutions and facilities
+This Regulation amends all preceding Zoning Regulations for the Town of Proctor

 Section 809: Limitations on Municipal Bylaws

 A. The following uses may be regulated only with respect to location, size, height, building bulk, yards, courts, setbacks, density of buildings, off street parking, loading facilities, traffic, noise, lighting, landscaping, and screening requirements, and only to the extent that regulations do not have the effect of interfering with the intended functional use: